This page will show you how to choose snowboard boots – the key things to look out for.

 In terms of pressure points – you shouldn’t have them!
 This can really only be truly known if you try the boots on in person.

-- For a detailed look at how to choose the right size and right fit of snowboard boots check out this page
+For a detailed look at how to choose the right size and right fit of snowboard boots check out the link below.

 Getting the right flex for you is mostly about your style and your ability level but like most things you may have a personal preference for a certain flex too – but that doesn’t mean you can’t try something new to see if it feels even better.

 Generally speaking beginners go with a soft-medium flex, freestylers with a soft or soft-medium flex, all mountain riders with a medium-soft, medium or medium-stiff flex and freeriders with a stiff flex.

 Compatibility with Snowboard and Bindings